mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-network-loss/item.en.md

 correct outputs, so that we can feed the inputs to the network and compare the results to the expected outputs, through means of computing a loss.

-A common example of a loss function is the mean squared error function: it takes two vectors of numbers, computes the differences element by element (the errors), squares those errors and then computes their mean.
+A common example of a loss function is the mean squared error (MSE) function: it takes two vectors of numbers, computes the differences element by element (the errors), squares those errors and then computes their mean.
 Once again, code speaks louder than my words: